How We Protect Your Privacy

 - Disclosure Of Information For Legal Purposes

-Atlantic Casualty may disclose all or part of your personal information when we have reason to believe that disclosing this information is necessary to identify, contact, or bring legal action against someone who may be violating any agreement with Atlantic Casualty or may be causing injury to or interference with (either intentionally or unintentionally) our rights or property, other users of our sites, or anyone else that could be harmed by such activities.
+Atlantic Casualty may disclose all or part of your personal information when we have reason to believe that disclosing this information is necessary to identify, contact, or bring legal action against someone who may be violating any agreement with Atlantic Casualty or may be causing injury to or interference (either intentionally or unintentionally) with our rights or property, other users of our sites, or anyone else that could be harmed by such activities.
 We may disclose information in response to a subpoena, search warrant, in connection with judicial proceedings, or pursuant to court orders, legal process or other law enforcement measures.
-Atlantic Casualty may disclose or access personal information when we believe in good faith that the law requires it, to establish our legal rights, or to defend against legal claims, and for administrative and other purposes that we deem necessary to maintain, service, and improve our Services.
+Atlantic Casualty may disclose or access personal information when we believe, in good faith, that the law requires it, such as to our governmental or industry regulators, to establish our legal rights, or to defend against legal claims, and for administrative and other purposes that we deem necessary to maintain and improve our Services.

 - Analytics And Data Enrichment Services

 To provide visitors with better service, the sites may use analytics software to track usage activity of the sites.
 The information collected is anonymous, aggregated data and does not contain personally identifiable information.
-If, at any time, you choose not to participate in the use of analytics software, please use your search engine’s (i.e. Google, Bing, Yahoo, etc.) available opt-outs for the web.
-In addition to basic analytics software, the sites may also use Remarketing, Google Display Network Impression Reporting, or Google Demographics and Interest Reporting from the data obtained through analytics software.
+If, at any time, you choose not to participate in the use of analytics software, then you can choose to opt-out by using your search engine (i.e., Google, Bing, Yahoo, etc.) available opt-outs for the web.
+In addition to basic analytics software, our sites may also use Google Display Network Impression Reporting, or Google Demographics and Interest Reporting from the data obtained through analytics software.

 We may use third-party analytics, such as Google Analytics, to advertise online.
 Third-party vendors, including Google and similar sites, may show our ads on websites across the internet.
-By using Google Analytics software, we are able to obtain third-party audience data.
-We use this data to make improvements to the site and may also utilize Google’s interest-based advertising.
-Using Google’s Ad Settings, visitors can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.
-For more information, see the THIRD-PARTY ADVERTISING AND ANALYTICS section below.
+By using Google Analytics software, we’re able to obtain third-party audience data.
+We use this data to make improvements to the site and may also utilize Google’s interest-based advertising services.
+Using Google’s Ad Settings, you can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.
+For more information, see the ADVERTISING AND ANALYTICS section below.